Sushi Sho すし匠

-‘Sho’ series is a unique style of sushi which favored by a lot os sushi lovers.
-There are several sushiya in Sho series, i had an impressive meal at Takumi Shingo, and finally i got a reservation at Sushi Sho – where is handled by the master chef of Sho series.
-Unfortunately, the master chef has left for Hawaii for a year for his new restaurant, it is currently taken care by Che Shingo.
-It is my pleasure to be there and enjoy the food by Chef Shingo.
+'Sho' series is a unique style of sushi which favored by a lot os sushi lovers.
+There are several sushiyas under Sushi Sho series, such as one of my favorite Takumi Shingo.
+Unfortunately, the master chef of Sushi Sho has been away for Hawaii for a year for his new sushiya, it was currently taken care by Che Shingo during my visit.
+It was a pity, but also my pleasure to be there and enjoy the food by Chef Shingo.

 Address:東京都新宿区四谷1-11 陽臨堂ビル １Ｆ